sonthonaxrk/b2c2_test/README.md

 I can see the Trade API is deprecated in favour of the Order API; I would rather use what's defined in the task's specification and use the Trade API, as you might be running automated tests to check this work.

-## GUI Design

-Stateful elements:

-I am going to make the assumption that instruments won't change during a session.

-Getting instruments will be part of the startup procedure of the client.

-These will be displayed in some sort of selector.